 Pop culture has always been appealing to any industry from clothing manufacturers to tourist agencies, but rarely have people associated it with casinos.
 However, this idea was seriously challenged during the past decade as one casino game maker after another started drawing from the pool of inspiration that is Pop culture to create new addictive games.

 The exact time of shift is not fully clear, but many believe that it all began back in 1997 when IGT, or International Game Technology, released the first pop-themed slot.
 This gaming company was one of the first to create a casino slot game that wore the visuals and recognizable theme music of a popular TV show – Wheel of Fortune.

 Since the game was a huge success, the company followed it with a series of Elvis-themed slots and the casino world was never the same.
+When you play PG SLOT on the internet, you can reap plenty of advantages.
 The whole pop-slots thing only skyrocketed from there and exploded in the following decades as online casinos and game development studios started massively expanding.

 There are now hundreds of slot games with themes that range from Rock N’ Roll legends like Jimi Hendrix and Guns N’ Roses, to cult films like Superman or the Godfather.
 Heck, there’s even an officially licensed Miss America slot,

 which we doubt anyone expected, or wanted for that matter.

 One of the biggest reasons for the change in slot themes that the 2000s brought is, naturally, the change in casino demographics.
 The most frequent casual gamers in both the online and brick-and-mortar industry are no longer middle-aged businessmen or women, but people that were heavily influenced by Pop culture.